Share debacle a rare setback for Indian tycoon Adani

 The massive losses are a rare setback for the coal mining tycoon from western India’s Gujarat state and raise questions about what lies ahead.

 Expansion has been at the heart of Adani’s success story.
-The son of a middle class family in the Gujarat capital Ahmedabad, he quit college to become a diamond trader in the financial capital Mumbai.
+The son of a middle-class family in the Gujarat capital, Ahmedabad, he quit college to become a diamond trader in the country’s financial capital, Mumbai.
 He returned home to join his brother in importing plastics before establishing Adani Enterprises in the 1980s, trading in everything from shoes to buckets.

 Adani shifted to investing in ports, construction and coal mining as India opened up its economy in the 1990s.
 A new middle class emerged and the ambitious businessman placed bets on providing energy to serve them.